Holo-Host/mattermost-docker/holo/README.md

 - N/A: Use `--internal`
 - N/A: No WAN access to any container unless needed, if needed put in separate MACLVAN or IPVLAN on different VLAN
 - Document actions taken as a result of mitigating issues surfaced by docker-bench-security and am-i-isolated.
-- No longer using [`runsc` as the default runtime on the host](https://github.com/glotcode/docker-run/blob/main/docs/install/ubuntu-20.10-gvisor.md#set-runsc-as-the-default-runtime).
-Only using `runsc` as the container runtime for mattermost and nginx in Compose files.  `runsc` installed as per [gVisor Docker Quick Start](https://gvisor.dev/docs/user_guide/quick_start/docker/).
 - Implemented Crowdsec on host.
 See [Example Docker Compose for Crowdsec repo](https://github.com/crowdsecurity/example-docker-compose) using [crowdsecurity/crowdsec](https://hub.docker.com/r/crowdsecurity/crowdsec) images and docker-socket-proxy for nginx usage.
 - Added `docker-compose.crowdsec-gvisor-nginx.yml`.
 - Adding [Diun](https://crazymax.dev/diun/).